Amn04/openocrcorrect/README.md

+# New features added
+search aman in project to see what changes i had made.
+1. Bold/Unbold  --->  Ctrl+B
+2.Subscript/Normal ---->  Ctrl+=
+3.Superscript/Normal ---> Ctrl+Shift++

 # OpenOCRCorrect
 A framework for assisting human while correcting the OCR errors in documents, mostly dedicated to Indian Languages.
 Tested on Sanskrit, Hindi, Marathi and English.